Essential Principles For Interpreting Scripture

 Every book of the Bible falls into a specific literary genre, such as historical narrative, poetry, prophecy, wisdom literature, or epistle.
 Understanding the genre is essential for proper interpretation.
 It helps us grasp the intended literary style, conventions, and rhetorical devices used by the author.
 By discerning the genre, we can better appreciate the authorโ€™s intent and interpret the text accordingly.

-See alsoย Most Popular Bible Translations
+See alsoย Comparing Different Bible Translations

 Authorship and Purpose